apache/incubator-kie-tools/workflowproj/README.md

 # Workflow Project Handler

-Handler to programmatically convert a local Kogito Serverless Workflow project into Kubernetes manifests to deploy with the operator.
+Handler to programmatically convert a local SonataFlow project into Kubernetes manifests to deploy with the operator.

 ## How to